warmcat/fixdiff/README.md

 find the original line it applied to by itself, along with the original line count and, considering earlier stanzas, the line in the modified file it appears at and the new line count for the stanza.
-Thus, it does not use the incoming broken stanza header information at all and replaces all the @@ lines.
+Thus, it does not use the incoming broken stanza header information at all and replaces all the @@ lines with correct numbers according to the changed and unchanged sources, and the actual diff contents inside the stanza.

+It handles diffs starting with --- as produced by most LLMs, also those with diff and index headers, and supports any combination of concatenated diffs targeting different files in one step.

 ## Building